-Soy sauce: A salty and savory base that forms the foundation of the sauce.
+Soy sauce: A salty and savory liquid made from fermented soybeans, it forms the base of the sauce.

-Brown sugar: Adds sweetness and a hint of molasses flavor.
+Brown sugar: Adds sweetness and a slight caramel flavor to the sauce.

-Honey: Provides additional sweetness and a smooth texture.
+Honey: Gives natural sweetness and a smooth texture.

 Technique Tip for This Recipe